Fresh Look at Neutrino Self-Interactions With the Lyman-$\alpha$ Forest: Constraints from EFT and PRIYA Simulations: Method

 The PRIYA Lyman-$\alpha$ likelihood we employ in this work (see Sec. \ref{sec:data}) spans redshifts $2.6 < z < 4.6$ and incorporates a prior on the thermal history of the intergalactic medium gas\footnote{We discard the redshift bins spanning from $2.2 \leq z < 2.6$ due to an internal tension between this low redshift bin and the higher redshift bins within eBOSS data; see Ref.~\cite{Fernandez_2024} for a detailed discussion.}.
 This compressed likelihood is derived from the PRIYA-simulation based emulator discussed in \cite{Fernandez_2024}.
+This inference framework has been tested on simulated data, and it successfully recovers the known input parameters \cite{Fernandez_2024}.
 We fit a 2D Gaussian distribution to posterior constraints on the amplitude and slope of the linear matter power spectrum at $z_P=3$ and $k_P = 0.009$ s/km $\approx 1 \ \mathrm{Mpc}^{-1}$ from the eBOSS $+ T_0$ chain in \cite{Fernandez_2024}.

 Note that the simulations assume $\Lambda$CDM, and thus do not explicitly incorporate the effects of neutrino self-interactions.
 However, as shown in Ref.~\cite{Pedersen_2023} \cite[see also][]{goldstein2023canonical,rogers20245}, we find a $\Lambda$CDM cosmology with rescaled parameters that can accurately mimic the best-fit power spectrum from the neutrino self-scattering model, and find negligible difference between the two spectra (Appendix \ref{Appendix:rescale}).
 Thus the use of the compressed likelihood in the neutrino self-scattering scenario is justified for our purpose.